 Information society services

-Where the provider (eg seller) is established in Great Britain, an Equality Act claim can be brought even for things done in another EEA state.
-However an Equality Act claim cannot be brought against a provider established in an EEA state other than the UK, even in respect of a service performed in Great Britain.
-‘Established’ is defined in Schedule 25 para 7.
+If the service provider is “established” in Great Britain, an Equality Act claim can be brought even for things done in another EEA state.
+However an Equality Act claim cannot be brought against a provider established in an EEA state, even in respect of a service performed in Great Britain.
+The idea is that the claim should be brought in the EEA state (though whether the law of the EEA state will necessarily allow that after Brexit is another matter).
+“Established” is defined in Schedule 25 para 7.

 Services Code para 11.11, Example:

-If in that example the internet holiday company were established in Germany, say, presumably the claim could be brought in Germany but not Britain.
+If in that example the internet holiday company were established in Germany, say, presumably the claim could be brought in Germany (if German law allows) but not in Great Britain – see the second example in para 11.11.